Giancho2000/simple-apiRest-Node-Pg/README.md

     }
 - GET /api/users → Retrieve all users
 - GET /api/users/:id → Retrieve a user by ID
-- PUT /api/users/:id → Update a user by ID
+- PUT /api/users/:id → Update a user by ID /* Must sent token in the headers= aut-token: JWT-token */
-- DELETE /api/users/:id → Delete a user
+- DELETE /api/users/:id → Delete a user /* Must sent token in the headers= aut-token: JWT-token */

 ## 🛠️ Technologies